This week on the IDLE podcast, I’m talking about old phones.

 Ironically, my family no longer has a home phone line.
 Yet I still kept our home phones for a while before getting rid of them.

-If you have home phone service through a telephone company, you may want to keep a plug in the wall type of phone for emergencies.
+If you have home phone service through a telephone company, you may want to keep a plug-in-the-wall type of phone for emergencies.
 After we moved to all cordless telephones in our home, I kept a phone that could be plugged into the wall in our basement for a decade.
 Whenever the power would go out, I could plug that phone into the wall and still make a phone call during a power outage.

-Now that we have cell phones, I do not feel that I need to have this extra measure.
+Now that we all have cell phones, I do not feel that I need to have this extra measure.
 And we got rid of our phone service and now only have cable.
 If you have a cable home phone service, that will not work in a power outage no matter what kind of phone you have.

 I find I always have a growing collection of cell phones that no longer work.
 I really don’t know why I hang onto them.
 Sometimes I think that I might use them in an emergency if my new cell phone stops working, but that has never happened.